outkine/plays/my-world.md

 ## Scene 2

 --Dramatic scene change: the cheery muzak stops, lights go out, and all startup members stop moving, all at once.
 Instead, an eerie and very ambient tune starts playing, and the spotlight falls on Stephan in the SCHOOL part of the stage.
---In he SCHOOL students, arranged in an ellipse, sit on various blocks and other furniture and stare into phones.
+--Students are arranged in an ellipse, sit on various blocks and other furniture, and stare into phones.
 The phones cast a ghostly light onto their faces.

 --Stephan cautiously walks to the center, clearly uncomfortable and a little scared.